mmontossi/cachers/README.md

 # Cachers

-Dedicated classes to abstract cache logic in rails.
+Dedicated classes to isolate redis logic in rails.

 ## Why